Rayen-CyberSecurity/DBMS_08/README.md

 > **Question:** What is the difference between `down` and `down -v`?
 > When would you use each?
+>
+> `docker compose down` stops and removes the containers and networks, but it keeps the named volumes. `docker compose down -v` also removes the volumes, so database data is deleted.
+I would use `down` for a normal stop/restart and `down -v` when I want to reset everything and start with an empty database.

 ### Step 7 – Commit